IDE-installers/sublime-linux-installer/README.md

 # Sublime-installer

+This bash script installs latest Sublime Text version.

-This simple Bash script is for those people who are tired of installing Sublime Text on their Linux machines by copying and pasting commands in terminal all the time.
+It is for those people who are tired of installing Sublime Text on their Linux machines by copying and pasting commands in terminal all the time, or for those people that just want to save their time.

 Those commands are already pasted in this script from Sublime Text [official web site](https://www.sublimetext.com/), from [here](https://www.sublimetext.com/docs/linux_repositories.html).